Top 10 drugs by annual revenue in 2025

 10. Trulicity18 – $7.2 billion

-Trulicity (dulaglutide) is made by Eli Lilly and helps to increase the levels of blood sugar in patients with type 2 diabetes.
+Trulicity (dulaglutide) is made by Eli Lilly and helps to decrease the levels of blood sugar in patients with type 2 diabetes.

-Trulicity aids the body in producing its own insulin, reacting to a rise in blood sugar.
+Trulicity aids the body in producing its own insulin, causing an initial rise in blood sugar which the body reacts to.
 The drug limits the amount of sugar released into the blood from the liver, reduces the time food takes to leave the stomach and helps the pancreas produce insulin.

 The drug is administered once per week via an injection and is a glucagon-like peptide-1 receptor agonist (GLP-1 RA).